-Economic Environmental Social Numbers of local jobs created and sustained Contributing to climate change mitigation targets Increasing volunteering opportunities Number of apprentice positions Championing and using environmentally friendly goods and services Enabling community development and engagement Number of work placement schemes for school age residents Reducing carbon footprint and food miles Encouraging social integration and community cohesion (social capital) Number of people taken out of 'out of work' benefits Protecting biodiversity Enhancing and celebrating local culture and heritage Number of training opportunities Waste minimisation, reuse and recycling Contributing to health improvement programme and addressing health Ensuring fair working conditions and payment Reduced pollution Ensuring ethical supply (e.g. Fair Trade) Water use minimisation and energy efficiency
+Number of training opportunities Waste minimisation, reuse and recycling Contributing to health improvement programme and addressing health inequalities Ensuring fair working conditions and payment Reduced pollution Ensuring ethical supply (e.g. Fair Trade) Water use minimisation and energy efficiency

-- 34. Officers should consider adding social value factors into specifications and the assessment of social value shall also be included as a separately identifiable and scored component of the 'quality' element.
+- 35. Officers should consider adding social value factors into specifications and the assessment of social value shall also be included as a separately identifiable and scored component of the 'quality' element.
 This shall comprise 20% of the quality element.
-Therefore, if the cost-quality balance is 60%:40%, the social value component of the whole assessment exercise will be 8%. - 35.
+Therefore, if the cost-quality balance is 60%:40%, the social value component of the whole assessment exercise will be 8%. - 36.
 Assessment of Social Value will be undertaken in the same way as the 'quality' element of all tenders with tenderers setting out their proposals against our broadly defined preferred 'social value' aspirations and these being scored through the assessment process.